This post may contain affiliate links. Read our disclosure policy here.

 - Needle and Thread

 Start by cutting a shape out of felt that looks like this.
 Flat on the bottom and rounded edges around the top.
 (It almost looks like a horsehoe or an upside down U shape.)
 The size will depend on how large you want the finished product to be.
 The flowers I made for my headbands are about 2 inches across so each petal is about 1 inch long.
 If you are using them to make a banner or other decor piece, you will want to make them larger.

-Use that first piece as a pattern to cut out 6 total petals.
+Use that first piece as a pattern to cut out a total of 6 petals.

 Take another petal and do the same, right next to the first petal.
 Use your needle and thread to sew a few whip stitches to keep them together.

-Continue this with each of the petal pieces of the flowers and whip stitching them together until they are all sewn together.
+Continue pinching each of the petal pieces of the flowers and whip stitching them together until they are all sewn together.